 Are you frustrated with patches of dry skin that seem relentless?
 Do you feel like your skin is always itchy, no matter what you try or how much you moisturize?
-Seeking the help of a dermatologist could make the all difference for you!
+Seeking the help of a dermatologist could make all the difference for you!
 Contact us today at the Dermatology Center of the Rockies to schedule a consultation!
 We proudly serve you from Estes Park, CO, and Longmont, CO!

 What Is Eczema?